Transport in Bermuda

 Bermuda consists of several islands with an area of 53.2 km2 with 447 km of paved roads—225 km of which are public roads and 222 km are private paved roads.
 A former railway track has been converted into a walking trail.
 There are also two marine ports (Hamilton and St. George's), and an airport, the L.F.
 Wade International Airport, located at the former U.S. Naval Air Station.
 A causeway links Hamilton Parish, Bermuda to St. George's and the airport.

 In common with the United Kingdom and most British Overseas Territories, traffic drives on the left.

 Public transport

 Bermuda's Ministry of Tourism and Transport manages the public ferry service, "SeaExpress", and the public bus system.

 Bus service

-Bermuda is serviced by a bus system.
+After the Bermuda Railway, completed in the 1930s, was overworked during the Second World War (due to the lack of motor vehicles and the poor roads), the cost of repairs was so great that the railway was closed following the war and replaced by a government bus service operated by the Public Transport Board.
 From the main bus terminal in Hamilton eleven bus routes spread out in all directions of the island.
 As the island is relatively narrow and in most sections has a northern and southern route that are serviced, access to the system is usually within a short distance.
 The MAN buses have a pink and blue livery and stop at pink or blue markers.

 Fares are based on sections traveled, and transfers are available; and visitors can obtain multiday passes that are valid on buses and ferries.